EMT

 Please take the time to attend one of the EMT, Paramedic or Fire Science Information Sessions.
 Your questions will be answered by an Advisor/Counselor or a program representative.

-Visit the CBC Events Calendar to find the next available session and register to attend or email cbcoutreachFREECOLUMBIA_BASIN for assistance.
+Visit the CBC Information Sessions webpage to find the next available session for health Sciences and register to attend or email cbcoutreachFREECOLUMBIA_BASIN for assistance.

 Information sessions are scheduled for one hour and are free and open to anyone interested in a CBC Health Sciences program.

-The EMT program application is now available for Spring quarter, April 2025, and Fall quarter, September 2025.
+The EMT 101 - Basic program is now available for both Spring and Fall quarter, 2026.
 The EMT application process is competitive.
-Applicants must be 18 years of age at the beginning of the quarter they are applying to.
+Applicants must be 18 years of age at the beginning of the quarter that they are applying to.

-The EMT courses for theory and lab will be held during the day on Tuesday's and Thursday's weekly; theory at 10am - 1pm and lab at 2:30pm - 5:30pm each day.
+The EMT 101 course consists of both theory and lab.
+Classes will be held during the day on Tuesday and Thursday each week during the quarter from 10am - 1pm and 2:30pm - 5:30pm.

-There are no academic prerequisites to take the EMT course.
+There are no academic prerequisites to take the EMT 101 - Basic course.
 However, the following courses are highly recommended:

 • Completion or placement in ENGL 099 or higher